 Lynn Eckhert, MD

-N. Lynn Eckhert, MD is a Senior Advisor with ASG’s Global Health Solutions practice and a leading expert on global medical education.
+N. Lynn Eckhert, MD is a Senior Advisor with ASG’s Health practice and a leading expert on global medical education.
 In addition to medical education, she advises clients on issues related to public health and health care delivery.

 Dr. Eckhert, a pediatrician, most recently served as the Director of Academic Programs at Partners HealthCare International, where she worked to develop and improve medical and nursing schools and programs across the globe.
 Previously, she spent over twenty years at the University of Massachusetts Medical School, where she held numerous senior positions including dean for international and public health programs and chair of the Department of Family and Community Medicine.
 She served as president of the University Hospital medical staff and chair of the Executive Committee of the School of Medicine.
 Dr. Eckhert was the inaugural William Walsh Fellow at Project HOPE, traveling to Central America and Europe to develop primary care health educator programs, and served for two years as the interim dean of the newly developed medical school of Lebanese American University.